What Is Laser Dentistry?

 Laser dentistry is available to Los Angeles, Beverly Hills, and Orange County patients at cosmetic dentist Dr. David S. Frey’s dental practice.
 As an experienced Los Angeles cosmetic dentistry professional, Dr. Frey has invested in the latest laser dentistry technology to give his cosmetic dentistry patients the best possible care.
 The laser dentistry techniques are used in teeth whitening, placement of porcelain dental veneers, full mouth revitalization, and in gum line treatments to give you a better smile.

 The Argon laser is an alternative light source that is used during teeth whitening by bleaching the teeth.
-Dr. Frey also employs that laser to create a stronger bond during the placement of porcelain veneers by photo curing the resin composite.
-The Argon laser is available for Los Angeles area patients.
-The laser has been cleared by the FDA.
+Dr. Frey also employs that laser to create a stronger bond during the placement of porcelain veneers by photocuring the resin composite.
+The Argon laser is FDA approved and available for our Los Angeles area patients.

 The diode laser is considered a compact laser and is used for soft tissue laser dentistry procedures.
 Many patients find that laser dentistry with the diode laser is preferable to traditional dentistry due to the accuracy of the beam.
 Pain and swelling are greatly reduced as the laser beam’s accuracy minimizes damage to surrounding tissue.
 With the help of laser dentistry, several procedures can be performed during a single appointment.